 Arriving at Sun Valley, I expected cowbells to clang.
 After all, this is the most famous, historic ski resort in the country.
 Sun Valley is the “original”, home of the world’s first chairlift, on Dollar Mountain in 1936.
 The skiing at Sun Valley’s Bald Mountain is long and steep, dropping a demanding 3,400 vertical from 9,150′ served by seven high speed quads and a swank gondola that whisk you back up with stunning Sawtooth Mountain scenery and the trademark “Sun Valley sunshine.”
-Sun Valley is also sister resort to Snowbasin in Utah, same owner, and will be part of Vail Resorts’ Epic Pass 2019-202.
+Sun Valley is also sister resort to Snowbasin in Utah, same owner, and is partner resort on Vail Resorts’ Epic Pass.

 On an Idaho powder day – Sun Valley has extensive bowl skiing that would prove awesome, and a switch from the consistently pitched groomed boulevards like Picabo, Gretchen’s Gold and Hemingway (trail names are the real deal here).
 Sun Valley’s green circle trails like Muffy’s Medals would be rated blue or black elsewhere.

-Sun Valley’s Dollar Mountain, a short drive away, is geared more toward learning families with more blue and green trails and free skiers with its terrain park elements and the new Superpipe – the largest in North America as of 2013 season.
+Sun Valley’s Dollar Mountain, a short drive away, is geared more toward learning families with more blue and green trails and free skiers with its terrain park elements and the new Superpipe – among the largest in North America.

 Sun Valley is super posh (and we have visited Deer Valley, Beaver Creek and even Yellowstone Club).
 Sun Valley’s luxurious timber lodges at the Warm Springs and River Run base areas and the Seattle Ridge summit on Bald Mountain cater to skiers with fine cuisine, leather couches by roaring fireplaces, and magnificent marble bathrooms ($8 million was the price tag on the latest Seattle Ridge Lodge).